Download the jLog User’s Guide (PDF)

 Turn On/Off Contest Mode (e.g. auto incrementing the Send sequence number).

-Set the contest Recalc modes for the few contests supported for or select Manual mode for all other contests.
+Set the contest Recalc modes for the few contests with support for automatic calculations, or select Manual mode for all other contests.

 Select the Contest ID from the larger list maintained under 'View->Contest ID'.
 The Cabrillo length and Exchange type will be automatically filled in for the most popular contests.
 If not, read the contest rules and determine the proper values to be selected.